kartikeyasharma07/SUPATH/README.md

   adjustable severity and horizon, a day-by-day playback of Brent, the import gap, strategic reserve cover, and refinery utilisation, and the full causal chain in plain language.
-- **Decision Brief** — the advisor's call and posture, ranked recommendations with quantified coverage/cost/lead-time and pre-screened counterparties, tripwires that say what would change the call, and a downloadable PDF.
+- **Recommendations** — the advisor's call and posture, ranked recommendations with quantified coverage/cost/lead-time and pre-screened counterparties, tripwires that say what would change the call, and a downloadable PDF.